tomwphillips/home-monitoring/README.md

 2. Create a bucket called `home_assistant` (Data > Buckets).
 3. Create an API token (Data > API Tokens) with read/write access to the `home_assistant` bucket.
 TODO: api token in HA secrets
 4. Click Profile (top left in the UI) > Members > About and copy the organisation ID.
 TODO: HA secret

-## Choices

-* zigbee2mqtt over deConz
-* containers
-* InfluxDB - not a fan, but it's easy